boymaas/clocks/README.markdown

     (defroutes example
        (PAGE "/ajax-page" my-interactive-page))

+This definition will generate routes to all defined blocks.

+    /ajax-page.level1.level2.level3 --will-render--> level3

+and the complete page render at:

+    /ajax-page --will-render--> ajax-page

+## API

-`defpage` can be used to generate a page in which blocks can be accessed independitly from the rest of the system.
+`defpage` can be used to generate a page in which `blocks` can be accessed independitly from the rest of the system.

-This is implemented by scanning the source for special forms.

 `block` indicates a piece of code which can be accessed via a seperate route. these routes are defined by their path in the tree seperated by dots

-`PAGE` clocks exports a new route parameter for clojure called `PAGE` which can be used to set a route to the page.
-For example:
+`PAGE` a new route parameter for compojure.

        (PAGE "/" index)

-Which will generate all the routes neccessary to render all individual blocks of code.
+This will generate all the routes neccessary to be able to render all individual defined blocks individually.

-Routes and seperate functions are created to seperate blocks of functionality.
-In this case level3 can be reached by sending a request to:

-    /ajax-page.level1.level2.level3

-and the complete page render at:

-    /ajax-page
+## Helpers

+### Statefull session

+`clocks-session-get` and `clocks-session-put!` can be used to update session information.

+### Routing

+`clocks-uri :name` will find the uri to render a certain block.
+`clocks-uri-this` will return the uri of the "lexical" block.

+The uri of the block which is executed is in the request uri ...

 ## Javascript and javascript macro's